autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 {{< /tabpane >}}

-##  getBondingReq
+##  getBondingRequests

-Returns an array of pending bonding request within a requested block range.
+Returns an array of pending bonding requests within a specified range.
 Staking transitions are maintained in memory until voting power changes are applied at epoch end before selection of the next consensus committee.

 The array range is specified by a start and end index using the bonding request identifier.

+Constraint checks are applied:

+- the `startID` must be less than or equal to the `lastID`
+- the `lastID` must be less than or equal to the most recent request id, i.e. the `headBondingID`.

 Bonding identifiers can be returned by calling:

 - [tailBondingID](/reference/api/aut/#tailbondingid) to return the ID of the last processed bonding request,
 - [headBondingID](/reference/api/aut/#headbondingid) to return the ID of the last received pending bonding request.